 These devices appear in numerous applications, including appliances such as gas control valves and fireplaces, commercial boilers, and gas fryers.
 Understanding the differences between a thermopile and a thermocouple requires an understanding of the differences between these two devices.

-There are three obvious differences exist between.
-Most obviously is that a thermopiles contain a series of interconnected thermocouples, meaning that technically speaking any device using thermopiles contains thermocouples and generate more electricity and are generally speaking more accurate and sensitive in temperature reading than thermocouples so are more preferred on more sensitive applications.
+There are three obvious differences that exist between.
+Most obviously is that thermopiles contain a series of interconnected thermocouples, meaning that technically speaking any device using thermopiles contains thermocouples and generates more electricity and is generally speaking more accurate and sensitive in temperature reading than thermocouples so are more preferred on more sensitive applications.

 Next-day on orders before 1pm